KhronosGroup/glTF-InteractivityGraph-AuthoringTool/README.md

 6. Once you're satisfied, export the glTF asset with the KHR_interactivity extension included.

+## Running Tests

+This project contains E2E cypress tests which operate on a visual spin up of the app and unit tests on individual nodes and example graphs using a log based engine.

+### Unit Tests
+- npm run test

+### Cypress Tests
+1. start a local host of the app using `npm start`
+2. run `npm run cy:open` to open cypress and click throught the Cypress UI to see the tests run

 ## Imporant Notes About Tool Execution
 1. **Variable Intial State:** The tool passes around JSON for the execution graph (in which initial variable values can be updated by running) please read [Variable Behavior Guide](variable-behavior.md).